damienvanrobaeys/Backup_Technet_Gallery_Contrib/README.md

-# Backup your Technet Gallery contributions
+# Backup your Technet Gallery contributions and migrate them to GitHub with PowerShell

 This script allows you to backup your or someone else TechNet Gallery contributions